 - play equipment including additional items such as park furniture

 - shipping of equipment and surfacing; temporary storage

 Sourcing the funds for your playground project can be a a daunting task, but help is available!
 Your Blue Imp rep can provide support to help you reach your fundraising goals:

 - ask about our “Fun”Raiser Toolkit

-Before selecting a site, take time to confer with the landowner, maintenance department and/or other stakeholders.
-Determine the location of utility lines.
-Try to find a site that is:
+Selecting the best site for your playground is key to success.
+Before settling on a location, we encourage you to take time to confer with the landowner, maintenance department and/or other stakeholders.
+Try to find a site that has the following attributes: